Biogen Inc. (BIIB) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the company had lost 3.76% over the past month, lagging the Medical sector's loss of 3.29% and the S&P 500's loss of 2.95% in that time.
+Prior to today's trading, shares of the company had 0% over the past month.
+This has lagged the Medical sector's gain of 0.23% and the S&P 500's gain of 0.25% in that time.

-Wall Street will be looking for positivity from Biogen Inc. as it approaches its next earnings report date.
-On that day, Biogen Inc. is projected to report earnings of $3.33 per share, which would represent a year-over-year decline of 8.01%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.35 billion, down 7.01% from the year-ago period.
+Investors will be hoping for strength from Biogen Inc. as it approaches its next earnings release.
+The company is expected to report EPS of $3.33, down 8.01% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.35 billion, down 7.01% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $15.47 per share and revenue of $9.58 billion.
-These totals would mark changes of -12.45% and -5.83%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $15.47 per share and revenue of $9.58 billion, which would represent changes of -12.45% and -5.83%, respectively, from the prior year.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.11% lower within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.11% lower.
 Biogen Inc. is currently a Zacks Rank #3 (Hold).

-Investors should also note Biogen Inc.'s current valuation metrics, including its Forward P/E ratio of 17.31.
-For comparison, its industry has an average Forward P/E of 18.52, which means Biogen Inc. is trading at a discount to the group.
+Investors should also note Biogen Inc.'s current valuation metrics, including its Forward P/E ratio of 17.45.
+Its industry sports an average Forward P/E of 19.07, so we one might conclude that Biogen Inc. is trading at a discount comparatively.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.